 When you see S14-T12N-R3W, it means:

 That identifies one specific square mile of land.
-You could find it on a map.
+You could find it on a map using the BLM's PLSS search tools or any state oil and gas commission GIS viewer.

 Subdivisions Within a Section

 A full section is 640 acres.
 Most mineral interests cover a portion of a section.
+Sections may be divided into half-sections (320 acres), quarter-sections (160 acres), and quarter-quarter sections (40 acres).
 You'll see descriptions like:

 A section is divided into quarters first: